antmarakis/antmarakis_old.github.io/_pages/about.md

   - /about.html
 ---

-I am Antonis Maronikolakis, an (incoming) PhD candidate at LMU, researching in the field of Natural Language Processing and Deep Learning.
+I am Antonis Maronikolakis, a PhD student at LMU, researching in the field of Natural Language Processing and Deep Learning.